White Water Farm: A Countryside Stay

 Take a 10-minute stroll to the dam where blue cranes graze and bird watching is made available.
 The dam is also safe enough for you to swim in; overlooking the pristine valley.

 Horse riding and spa treatments are also offered.
 Make sure to book well in advance if you’re looking to do these selections.
-Other activities worth doing is hiking, mountain biking and nearby visits in the town itself.
+Other activities worth doing are hiking, mountain biking, and nearby visits in the town itself.

 They also offer weddings for 80 guests or more (depending on specific requirements) and exclusive rights to use the barn chapel to say your, “I dos”.
 To book at this exquisite getaway, visit the website for more.

-Here’s a little video showing you the What to do in the town of Stanford.
-Enjoy!
+Here’s a little video showing you the What to do in the town of Stanford

 DISCLAIMER: The post is sponsored by Queen Bee Hospitality Marketing and White Water Farm.
 The information and images are my own.
 It’s written in good faith and will not be liable for any losses and/or damages in connection with the use of the websites.